sheltermanager/asm3/doc/manual/documents.rst

 User Signatures
 ---------------

-It is quite common for documents to require a member of staff's signature as well as the new adopter/volunteer/etc.
+It is quite common for documents to require a member of staff signature as well as the main signatory (eg: new adopter/volunteer/etc. ).
+In order to add a second signature to a document, the user's signature must be stored within the system.
+This means the system can insert the user's signature into the document which can then be signed using the signing pad - it isn't currently possible to add multiple signatures to a single document using the signing pad.

 Each user can store their own signature in the "Change User Settings" page, accessed under the user menu (the menu with the logged in user's name at